 More to discover

-If you want more insight into how to prevent these biases using Data Visualization techniques and decision management principles then attend our BI training this year.
-And discover how bad actually our brain is in making fact-based decisions in the BBC documentary ‘How to make better decisions’:
+If you want more insight into how to prevent these biases using Data Visualization techniques and decision management principles, attend our BI training course.
+And discover how bad our brain is at making fact-based decisions in the BBC documentary ‘How to make better decisions’.